Department of Human Services

-Reporting of Abuse & Neglect Allegations by Child Group Home Providers
+Reporting of Abuse & Neglect Allegations by Child Group Home Providers - Revised

 As part of the 2010 renewal of the Children's Residential Waiver with the federal Centers for Medicare and Medicaid Services (CMS), the State was required to enhance its monitoring of the services provided in Child Group Homes.
 As a result, the State entered into action plans with federal CMS that, among other things, require Child Group Home providers to share with the Division of Developmental Disabilities allegations of abuse and neglect made to the Department of Children and Family Services, as well as final reports of investigations.

 Child Group Home providers are required to report suspected child maltreatment immediately when they have reasonable cause to believe that a child known to them in their professional or official capacity may be an abused or neglected child.
 This is done by calling the Department of Children and Family Services 24-hour hotline (800-25-ABUSE).
 Reports must be confirmed in writing to the local investigation unit within 48 hours of the hotline call.

 The types of critical incidents that must be reported include any specific incident of abuse or neglect or a specific set of circumstances involving suspected abuse or neglect, where there is demonstrated harm to the participant or a substantial risk of physical or sexual injury including sexual exploitation of the participant.